 Graduate Degrees in Neurology: Program Information

-Qualified students interested in post-doctoral study of neurology and who already hold a medical degree might consider applying to a fellowship program.
-Fellowship programs are usually undertaken after the completion of a medical residency program.
+While graduate degrees in neurology aren't common, qualified students who already hold a medical degree might consider applying to a neurology fellowship program.
 Get additional information on prerequisites, certification and career data.

 Fellows spend the majority of their time working closely with other physicians and peers in a professional laboratory environment while conducting research studies.
 Students are expected to accompany physicians on rounds and master medical technologies used in diagnostic testing and research.